gitlabhq/gitlabhq/doc/api/project_import_export.md

 ## Import status

-Get the status of export.
+Get the status of an import.

 ```http
 GET /projects/:id/import